anmol-fzr/better-auth-tanstack/README.md

 npm install @daveyplate/better-auth-tanstack@latest
 ```

-For the `useSession` hook to refresh on sign in, sign out, and sign up without email verification, you must manually call `refetch`, `queryClient.invalidateQueries()` for `["session"]`, or `queryClient.clear()` in the `onSuccess` callback of each of those functions or after awaiting and checking for an error.
+For the `useSession` hook to refresh on sign in, sign out, and sign up without email verification, you must manually call `refetch` or `queryClient.resetQueries()` for `["session"]` in the `onSuccess` callback of each of those functions or after awaiting and checking for an error.

 If you are using Next.js App Router with protected middleware routes, `router.refresh()` is required as well to clear the router cache.